TristanB22/SokoloffGrant/Projects/_Overview/Day4.md

 You all are becoming experts at Python now.
 If you want a challenge, then check out [this](https://www.youtube.com/watch?v=1HHRWg--Ce4&ab_channel=TechWithTim) video for future inspiration!

+[HERE](https://ideone.com/wkZZ8D) is the code that we developed today

 ## Today:: __Functions__

 __[here](https://www.w3schools.com/python/python_functions.asp)__ is a very good resource for functions